-I needed a break, a little quiet, to sequester myself in the corner chair of my bedroom, pull out the box of Italian cookies hidden under my cushion, and scroll Pinterest for a few mindless minutes.
+If only I could have had a break, a little quiet, to sequester myself in the corner chair of my bedroom, pull out the box of Italian cookies hidden under my cushion, and scroll Pinterest for a few mindless minutes.

 I needed to be alone.
 (And I needed to do it regularly).

 Of course, I wanted to be with my children.
 But I needed to be quietly alone at times too.

 When I could take those rare moments away, even when I was just at the grocery store by myself, I could return after an hour and feel a whole lot more present with my kids.

 3. I learned I had to build boundaries for my homeschool & my life.

 I have been a mother for over twenty-one years, but not until my oldest daughter was 3 years old did I begin to build boundaries.